chukiagosoftware/software-engineer-blog/content/pages/about.md

 The pelican blog, a one stop shop for emoji misuse :octopus:

 ###
 This is not really a :bowtie: event.
-Relax, walk around :bouvet_island:
+Relax, walk around, or even better ride!

- :zany_face:
+ :bicyclist:

 wait, not that far.
 Uh oh :zombie: :zombie: :zombie:
+#
+#
+:boom:
+#
 #

 Ok, that was close!
 Let's relax with a nice glass of